apitoolkit/apitoolkit-landing/content/blog/api-observability-best-practices/index.md

 ---
-title: "How to Collect, Analyze, and Visualize Your API Telemetry Data(API Observability)"
+title: "How to Collect, Analyze, and Visualize Your API Telemetry Data"
 date: 2023-08-18T12:36:58+02:00
 author: collins
 description: API observability is a critical component of managing and maintaining successful APIs.